maziac/DeZog/documentation/ReverseEngineeringUsage.md

 which is **always** up-to-date.

+## Disassembly after a break

+If you run the program and then manually pause or a breakpoint is reached, DeZog may not be able to show you the previous lines because it simply does not know which addresses have been executed recently.
+In such cases, you will see the disassembly directly from the current PC without any previous lines.
+But of course, you often want to know how we got here.
+There are a few ways you can deal with this:
+(a) Use 'zsim: the internal simulator keeps a list of the most recently executed addresses used by DeZog for disassembly.
+b) Use the command '-dasm' in the debug console: Simply specify an address slightly before that of the current PC (program counter). 'dasm' will perform a brute force disassembly.
+But this only works if the 'dasm' address is not too far away from the current PC.
+And of course it can fail because Z80 commands can be up to 4 bytes long, so you might choose an address somewhere in the middle of a command.
+In that case, try a slightly different address.
+c) Use '-dasm', but also take a look at the callstack and use the address from the callstack.

 # Breakpoints

-Breakpoints can be set via the vscode editor as normal.
+Breakpoints can be set as usual via the Vscode editor.
 Breakpoints can be set either in the disassembly or in the list file.

-Breakpoints will "survive" in the disassembly even if the disassembly is updated.
+Breakpoints "survive" in the disassembly, even if the disassembly is updated.
+Breakpoints in the disasm.list file are deleted after a debug session.

-If you need to set a breakpoint to some location that does not exist in either the disassembly or the list file then you can do the following:
+If you need to set a breakpoint in a location that is not present in either the disassembly or the list file, you can do the following:
-1. In the list file just type in the address (in hex) at a start of a line.
+1. in the list file, simply enter the address (in hex) at the beginning of a line.
+2. save the list file
-2. In the command palette type: ```DeZog: reload the list file(s).```
+3. in the command palette, type: ``DeZog: reload the list file(s).```
-3. Set a breakpoint at the line of the address.
+4. set a breakpoint in the line of the address.
 The picture shows this for a breakpoint at address 0x8000:
 ![](images/ReverseEngineeringUsage/rev_eng_bp_in_listfile.jpg)

 # WPMEM, ASSERTION, LOGPOINT

-These all work the same as in other list files.
+These work the same way as in other list files.
-E.g. to add a permanent watchpoint to some memory location use:
+For example, to add a permanent watchpoint to a memory location, use:
 ~~~asm
 9000 00 00 00  data:    ; WPMEM
 ~~~

-This will watch memory at location 9000h to 9002h.
+This will watch the memory at locations 9000h to 9002h.

-Please note that you can add temporary watchpoints also via the debug command "-wpadd addr ...".
+Please note that you can also add temporary watchpoints with the debug command "-wpadd addr ...".

 # Analysis

-The DeZog smart disassembler is based on the [z80dismblr](https://github.com/maziac/z80dismblr) but has been heavily re-factored.
+The DeZog smart disassembler is based on the [z80dismblr](https://github.com/maziac/z80dismblr), but has been heavily re-factored.
-This offers more analysing features, namely flowcharts, call graphs and smart disassembly.
+It provides more analysis features, namely flowcharts, call diagrams and the smart disassembly.

-For all of these features:
+For all these functions:
-Start Dezog, place the cursor at the source code at some instruction and do a right click for "Analyze at Cursor":
+Start Dezog, place the cursor in the source code at a statement, and right-click for "Analyze at Cursor":
 ![](images/ReverseEngineeringUsage/analyze_at_cursor.jpg)

-Note: It depends a little bit on the assembly parser that is used.
-Some DeZog parsers allow a disassembly directly from a line with a label, others require that there is also an assembler instruction on that line.
+Note: It depends a bit on the assembler parser used.
+Some DeZog parsers allow disassembly directly from a line with a label, others require that there is also an assembly instruction on that line.
-If you get a note in the DEBUG CONSOLE like this: ```Error: No address found at line.``` than re-try by right-clicking directly over an assembler instruction.
+If you get a message in the DEBUG CONSOLE like this: ```Error: No address found at line.```, then try again by right-clicking directly on an assembly instruction.

-The examples below use the [z80-sample-program](https://github.com/maziac/z80-sample-program) assembled for the ZX 48K.
+The following examples use the [z80-sample-program](https://github.com/maziac/z80-sample-program) assembled for the ZX 48K.

 ## Call Graph